bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 The threshold for changing the rules is the same as replacing 51% of the elected witnesses.
 The more stakeholder participation in electing witnesses the harder it becomes to change the rules.

-Ultimately changing the rules depends upon everyone using the network upgrading their software and no block chain level protocol can enforce how rules are changed.
+Ultimately changing the rules depends upon everyone using the network upgrading their software and no blockchain level protocol can enforce how rules are changed.
 This means that hard-forking "bug fixes" can be rolled out without requiring a vote of the stakeholders so long as they remain true to the universally expected behavior of the code.